Quantile spectral processes: Asymptotic analysis and inference: Appendix: Proof of Theorem 3.6

+\end{longlist} Note indeed that~(\ref{thmAsympDensityEstimatoreqnstochequicont}) implies stochastic equicontinuity of both the real part~$ ( \Re \hat H_n(a; \omega) )_{a \in[0,1]^2}$ and the imaginary part $ ( \Im\hat H_n(a;\omega) )_{a \in[0,1]^2}$ of~$\hat H_n$.
 First consider (i1).
-Observe that $\hat G_{n,U}(\tau_1,\tau_2;\omega)$ is the traditional smoothed periodogram estimator [see Chapter 7.1 in~\citet{Brillinger1975}] of the cross-spectrum of the {\it clipped processes} $(I\{F(X_t)\leq \tau_1\})_{t\in\IZ}$ and $ (I\{F(X_t)\leq \tau_2\})_{t\in\IZ}$.
-Thus,~\eqref{thm:AsympDensityEstimator:eqn:fidis} is an immediate corollary of Theorem~7.4.4 in~\cite{Brillinger1975}.
-The limiting first and second moment structures are given by Theorem~7.4.1 and Corollary~7.4.3 in~\cite{Brillinger1975}.
-This implies the desired convergence (\ref{thm:AsympDensityEstimator:eqn:fidis}) of finite-dimensional distributions.
-Note that, by condition~(C), the summability condition required for the three theorems holds [Assumption~2.6.2($\ell$), for every $\ell$; cf.~\cite{Brillinger1975}].
+Observe that $\hat G_{n,U}(\tau_1,\tau_2;\omega)$ is the traditional smoothed periodogram estimator (see Chapter~7.1 in~Brillinger \cite{Brillinger1975}) of the cross-spectrum of the \textit{clipped processes} $(I\{F(X_t)\leq\tau_1\})_{t\in\IZ}$ and $ (I\{F(X_t)\leq\tau_2\} )_{t\in\IZ}$.
+Thus,~(\ref{thmAsympDensityEstimatoreqnfidis}) is an immediate corollary of Theorem~7.4.4 in~Brillinger \cite{Brillinger1975}.
+The limiting first and second moment structures are given by Theorem~7.4.1 and Corollary~7.4.3 in~Brillinger \cite {Brillinger1975}.
+This implies the desired convergence (\ref{thmAsympDensityEstimatoreqnfidis}) of finite-dimensional distributions.
+Note that, by condition~\textup{(C)}, the summability condition required for the three theorems holds (Assumption~2.6.2($\ell$), for every $\ell$; cf.~Brillinger \cite {Brillinger1975}).